AllenSWDB/allenswdb.github.io/databook/physiology/stimuli/visual-behavior/VB-Behavior.md

 There are three different types of sessions with natural images, depending on which images were shown during training and which were shown during recording sessions.
 Assuming 1-8 represent familiar images (shown during training) and a-h represent novel images (shown for the first time during recordings), a given session can be one of the following types:

-1) Familiar only sessions (ex: 1111444443333666666)
+1) Familiar only sessions (ex: 1111444443333666666, where each number represents a unique familiar image)
-2) Novel only sessions (ex: aaaaaaggggeeeebbb)
+2) Novel only sessions (ex: aaaaaaggggeeeebbb, where each letter represents a unique novel image)
-3) Interleaved familiar and novel sessions (ex: 11111bbbbb22222fffffffbbbbb)
+3) Interleaved familiar and novel sessions (ex: 11111bbbbb22222fffffffbbbbb, where numbers indicate familiar and letters indicate novel images)

 In the first two session types, the transitions at image changes will always be a change from a familiar image to another familiar image, or from a novel image to another novel image.
 In the third type of session, you can get familiar-familiar transitions, novel-novel transitions, familiar-novel transitions, and novel-novel transitions.